promptfoo/promptfoo/site/docs/configuration/guide.md

 # Configuration

-The YAML configuration format runs each prompt through a series of example inputs (aka "test case") and checks if they meet requirements (aka "assert").
+The YAML configuration format runs each prompt through a series of example inputs (aka "test case") and checks if they meet requirements (aka "assertions").

-Asserts are _optional_.
+Assertions are _optional_.
 Many people get value out of reviewing outputs manually, and the web UI helps facilitate this.

 ## Example